Planning System

 Start Small

 You don't need a complex plan.
-Start with one objective and a few tasks.
+Start with one project and a few tasks.
 Expand as needed.

 Be Specific